CallumJackson90/bank-class-programming/README.md

 This python mini-project was created to practice creating classes and using inheritance in a python program.
 The general notion of the program is as follows:
 * Create a parent class, 'Account', that contains methods required for the basic operation of a 'bank account':
-  *  Create a json file, creating a unique id number and assigning a pin and empty balance to new accounts.
+  *  Create a JSON file, create a unique id number and assign a pin and empty balance to new accounts.
-  *  Check if such a json file exists, and load it in lieu of creating a new one.
+  *  Check if such a JSON file exists, and load it instead of creating a new one.
   *  Methods to allow a user to deposit cash into the account, change their pin number, or check their balance.